FlightControl-Master/MOOSE/docs/README.md

 You'll notice that within this framework, there are functions used from mist.
 I've taken the liberty to copy those atomic mist functions that are very nice and useful, and used those.

 **Grimes**
 Without the effort of Grimes with MIST and his continuous documentation of the DCS API, the development of MOOSE would not have been possible.
-MOOSE is not replacing MIST, but is compensating it.
+MOOSE is complementary to [MIST](https://github.com/mrSkortch/MissionScriptingTools/releases), so if you use MIST in parallel with MOOSE objects, this should work.
+The documentation of the [DCS API] is the work of Grimes.
+Please consult his documentation in case of any question concerning the DCS API level.

 **Prof_hilactic**
 SEAD Defenses.
 I've taken the script, and reworded it to fit within MOOSE.
 The script within MOOSE is hardly recognizable anymore from the original.
 Find here the posts: http://forums.eagle.ru/showpost.php?...59&postcount=1